 Next year, I’ll be exhibiting in the Courtney place lightboxes for the Matariki exhibition which I'm very, very humbled, honored and excited to do.

 You just have to be strict on yourself and prioritize and try to be streamlined where you can.
-So my commercial work, because I've been doing it for quite a few years now is a lot faster and it's a bit more streamlined, but it supports the more kind of fun work and passion projects of mine
+So with my jewellery range that I sell through retail galleries now because I've been doing it for a few years now im alot more faster and it's a bit more streamlined, but it supports the more kind of fun work and passion projects of mine.

 Tell me more about them!